11 Amazing Desert Camping Tips

 This is even more true for the desert.
 Because the desert is unforgiving, remote and it doesn’t have many resources for you to use to survive until help gets to you.
 In comparison, if you get lost or even sprain an ankle bad enough to need to wait for help, the forest might be inconvenient.
 But generally, you will make it through the day and night without many problems.

 By comparison, with the desert, you need to find shade.
 To protect yourself from becoming dehydrated and sunburned.
 You even need to protect your eyes from the glare of the sand.
 There is not much water.
 And even if you think you find water, it must be purified.
-And unless you have a filter or purification tablets with you then you will need to boil it.
+And unless you have a filter or purification tablets with you then you will need to boil it (read our article on how to boil the water without campfire).
 Which is going be hard to do when there isn’t much in the way of firewood to be found.

 Thus make sure that you do extra planning including bringing extra supplies when camping in the desert.